Skip to content

 • Used in body wash and skin fresheners.

-• Used in skin care products like sun lotion and cosmetic creams along with ingredients like Niacinamide and RetinolSalicylic Acid, and Vitamin C.
+• Used in skincare products like sun lotion, body wash, cream deodorant, and cosmetic creams along with ingredients like Niacinamide and RetinolSalicylic Acid, and Vitamin C.

-• Used in facial cleansers and cleansing products, makeup, bases, foundations, mouthwashes, shampoos, and fragrance powders.
+• Used in facial cleanser and cleansing products, makeup, bases, foundations, mouthwashes, shampoos, and fragrance powders.

 A picture of the baby